relaycorp/veraid-website/src/pages/spec.md

 These optimisations MUST NOT compromise security or correctness.
 Performance-critical applications SHOULD profile their verification code to identify bottlenecks and focus optimisation efforts accordingly.

+### 10.4.
+Member vs Organisation Signatures

+Developers integrating VeraId into their applications must decide whether to use member signatures or organisation signatures with member attribution.
+This decision should be based on the specific requirements of the application and the security considerations outlined in Section 9.5.

+#### 10.4.1.
+Implementation Recommendations

+1. **Library/SDK Design:**

+   - VeraId libraries and SDKs SHOULD provide distinct functions for creating member signatures and organisation signatures.
+   - Verification functions SHOULD be unified, with the signature type included in the verification output.
+   - Libraries SHOULD NOT require developers to specify the signature type during verification, as this should be determined automatically from the signature bundle.

+2. **Use Case Considerations:**

+   - Member signatures are recommended for applications where non-repudiation at the individual level is critical.
+   - Organisation signatures with member attribution are appropriate for applications where certificate management for individual members is impractical or where organisational accountability is sufficient.

+3. **Hybrid Approaches:**
+   - Some applications may benefit from supporting both signature types, allowing flexibility based on the specific context or user role.
+   - In hybrid implementations, clear policies should govern when each signature type is used.

+#### 10.4.2.
+User Interface Recommendations

+1. **Signature Type Indication:** User interfaces SHOULD clearly indicate whether a signature is a member signature or an organisation signature with member attribution.
+Different visual indicators (icons, colors, labels) SHOULD be used to distinguish between the two signature types.
+2. **Attribution Presentation:** For organisation signatures, interfaces SHOULD clearly indicate that the member attribution is a claim made by the organisation, not cryptographic proof.
+Example phrasing: `Signed by example.com on behalf of alice` rather than `Signed by alice of example.com`.
+3. **Verification Details:** Interfaces SHOULD provide access to detailed verification information, including the full certification path and validity periods.
+Advanced users SHOULD be able to view the complete verification process and results.
+4. **Error Handling:** Clear error messages SHOULD be displayed when verification fails, with appropriate guidance for users.
+Different error handling may be appropriate for different signature types, reflecting their distinct trust models.

 ## Appendices

 ### A. ASN.1 Schemas